decaporg/decap-cms/website/content/docs/github-backend.md

 ---
 For repositories stored on GitHub, the `github` backend allows CMS users to log in directly with their GitHub account.
 Note that all users must have push access to your content repository for this to work.

-Because Github [requires a server](https://github.com/decaporg/decap-cms/issues/663#issuecomment-335023723) for authentication, Netlify facilitates basic GitHub authentication.
+Because GitHub [requires a server](https://github.com/decaporg/decap-cms/issues/663#issuecomment-335023723) for authentication, Netlify facilitates basic GitHub authentication.

 To enable basic GitHub authentication: